89% of learners told us that they believe period equality is a real issue.*

-We’ve created some useful resources, free for you to download and use in your school or college.
+We have developed valuable resources that are available for you to freely download and utilise in your school or college.

 Advice for teens

 At phs, we understand that as great as it is to be a teen, it’s not always easy.
-Therefore, we have partnered with Lil-Lets to provide support for schools and advice for teenagers to provide guidance on ‘becoming a Teen’, ‘what is Puberty’ and much more – Download the Ultimate Guide to becoming a Teen today.
-The guide is available in both English and Welsh.
+Therefore, we have partnered with Lil-Lets to provide support for schools and advice for teenagers when it comes to becoming a teen, what is puberty and much more.

 *Source: phs Period Poverty Whitepaper